England Football Online

 Billy Meredith, 45 years and 229 days old, for Wales, 15 March 1920.

-Age Oldest players to make debut
+Age Oldest opposition player to make his debut

 Age Youngest player to score